 Arguably the most iconic landmark on the Cuillin Ridge is the Inaccessible Pinnacle which forms the true summit of the Skye Munro; Sgùrr Dearg.
 Often referred to as the In Pinn this fin of rock measures approximately 60 meters at its longest edge and is officially the only Scottish Munro that requires technical rock climbing.

-The summit of the Inaccessible Pinnacle can be the biggest hurdle in a Munro baggers career and overcoming the exposure on this narrow piece of rock might well be the highlight of their journey.
-Whilst the In Pinn is certainly a little intimidating the holds are large and your guide knows every one of them like the back of their hand.
-Our Skye guides have spent many years climbing the Inaccessible Pinnacle in every weather you can imagine.
-Take advantage of their experience and climb the In Pinn with Synergy Guides.
+The summit of the Inaccessible Pinnacle can be the biggest hurdle in a Munro bagger’s career and overcoming the exposure on this narrow piece of rock might well be the highlight of their journey.
+Whilst the climb is certainly a little intimidating the holds are large and your guide knows every one of them like the back of their hand.
+Our Skye guides have spent many years climbing the In Pinn in every weather you can imagine.
+Take advantage of their experience and join Synergy Guides for your ascent of Scotlands hardest Munro.

 DARE TO EXPERIENCE ADVENTURE